jennxsierra/dualnet-chat/README.md

 ### Memory Tests

-To test the memory consumption of the server and client applications, run one of them in the a terminal window, take note of the port it is running on, and then run the following script with the port number as an argument.
+To test the memory consumption of the server and client applications, run one in a terminal window, take note of the port it is running on, and then run the following script with the port number as an argument.

 > [!NOTE]
 > You may need to make the script executable first.
 You can do this with the command `chmod +x scripts/check_memory.sh`.